Industry Standards Created and Implemented by Curb Creations, Inc.

 Quality Product Specifications

-Cement: Type 1A or 2A Portland cement should only be used.
+Cement: Type IA or 2A Portland cement should only be used.
 Must be air entrained if using straight Portland.

 Sand: Fine washed sand is best.